cnamedev/cli/README.md

 # @cnamedev/cli

-`cnamed` is a CLI tool designed to update your entries in the https://cname.dev free tunneling service.
+`cnamed` is a CLI tool designed to update your entries in the https://cname.dev free dynamic reverse proxy service.

 ## About